a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Shortcuts > Run a Shortcut.
 Verify the OK button is disabled.
 Click on an item.
 Verify the OK button becomes enabled.
 Click on a blank option.
 Verify the OK button becomes disabled.
 Use the arrow keys to move selection.
 Verify that the OK button becomes enabled.

+* Configure DeskTop to copy to RAMCard on start.
+Add a shortcut for an application file that can be launched from DeskTop in the root of a disk named with mixed case using GS/OS, and configure it to copy to RAMCard "on first use".
+Invoke the shortcut.
+Exit back to DeskTop.
+Verify that the folder name on the RAMCard has the same mixed case as the original disk.

 ## File Types